 Is the world system all about money?
 Well, from the beginning of time, humans worked for sustenance.
 The wife stayed in the house and kept the home because it was dangerous outside.
 The man went out and brought back food for the household.
-With time, there was the need for transactions.
-A group of people seem to have an abundance of some goods and a complete lack for others.
+With time, there was a need for transactions.
+A group of people seem to have an abundance of some goods and a complete lack of others.
 Both parties agreed on the value of goods being exchanged.
 This began the concept of the monetary system.

 As civilizations began to take permanent shape and populations became denser, governing bodies created a legal tender to cater for commerce.
 I’m not here to tell you the history of money.
 Long story short, humans now work basically for survival.
 Both man and woman step out the door in search of monetary gain.
 Yet, families barely take three square meals daily.
 What has happened to society?